 A library catalog is an excellent tool to help you start your research.
-Hatch Library's catalog allows you to search for reference and circulating books, dvds, and scholarly journal articles.
+Hatch Library's catalog allows you to search for reference, electronic, and circulating books, dvds, and scholarly journal articles.

 Need help searching for items?